cartheur/TTL-Simulator/README.md

 to see what the timing output would be.

 It is the hope of this project to prepare the mind for the eventuality of creating unique, self-learning machines (see Ideal) running on minimalist hardware.

+## what this is about

+On one hand the simulation checks the logic arrangment mocked-up on a wire-wrapped board.